There is a wide range of publications on CBR from the World Health Organization and other organisations.

 You can find links to the main physiotherapy journals on the electronic journals page of the evidence based practice section of this website.
 Not all of the journals provide access to full-text articles, some only provide the contents list, and others allow access to abstracts.
 Some operate an email alert service, which emails the current contents to you when a journal is published.
 Others provide the option to pay to obtain particular articles.

-- Asia Pacific Disability and Rehabilitation Journal January 2002 onwards
+- Asia Pacific Disability and Rehabilitation Journal January 2002 - December 2010

 - Asia Pacific Disability and Rehabilitation Journal Archive 1998-2000 issues